Aromatics in Cooking: Simple Ways to Boost Flavor and Health

 Preserve the shelf life of your leeks by wrapping them in plastic before storing in the refrigerator.

-Mirepoix: Commonly used in French cooking and great for enhancing the flavor of stews.
+Commonly used in French cooking, Mirepoix is great for enhancing the flavor of stews.
 Sauté 2 parts chopped onion to 1 part celery and 1 part carrots.

-Holy Trinity: Popular in Cajun/Creole cooking, the Holy trinity is an amazing way to flavor rice dishes and stews.
+Popular in Cajun/Creole cooking, the Holy trinity is an amazing way to flavor rice dishes and stews.
 Sauté 2 parts onion, 1 part celery and 1 part bell pepper.
-We dare you to transform the way you make Jollof!

 Here’s to your health!